playnode/playnode/README.md

 [Public Domain License](./LICENSE)

-You should remove or replace this license on your fork of this example project.
+**You should remove or replace this license on your fork** of this example project.

-This example project is intended to be forked, and be provided under an appropriate license and/or copyright notice of your own.
+Note that this example project is intended to be forked, and be provided under an appropriate license and/or copyright notice of your own.